 Looking for a central hub to control your smart home gadgets, a way to easily play music from streaming services without fiddling on your phone or a voice assistant to play around with asking silly questions and playing games?
 All of that comes from one gadget; a smart speaker.

 The top voice assistants you have to choose from are currently Amazon Alexa, Apple’s Siri or Google Assistant.
 Each one of these helpers is an artificial intelligence that’s hosted within devices such as your phone, tablet or most importantly for you, a speaker.
-This can sit on your kitchen counter or side in your living room to play music, but can also control smart home features too.
+This can sit on your kitchen counter or side in your living room to play music, but can also control smart home features, too.

 Want to know the answer to a question, set a timer or just tune into the radio?
-Say the name of your voice assistant – for example, Alexa – and then your query, and you’ll then be told what it’s going to do and it’ll go ahead.
-Below TechRadar's James Peckham has put together our list of the best smart speakers you can currently invest in – but if you need more reasons to buy, check out the 10 reasons you need smart audio in your home.
+Say the name of your voice assistant – for example, Alexa – and then your query, and you’ll be told what it’s going to do and it’ll go ahead.
+Below TechRadar's James Peckham has put together a list of the best smart speakers you can currently invest in – but if you need more reasons to buy, check out the 10 reasons you need smart audio in your home.

 1. Amazon Echo Dot